dlh01/dave-wpstarterkit/README.markdown

     you will get a 404 at your_url.com; just browse to your_url.com/wordpress and the installer should work fine.

+-   Note that `wp-config.php` is included in `.gitignore` by default.
+    If you want to include `wp-config.php` in your repository, you need to take the affirmative step of removing it from `.gitignore`.
+Requiring this step acts as a safeguard against accidentally pushing the file to a cloud such as GitHub.

 ## Local development with local-config.php ##